dollspace-gay/PublicAppView/README.md

 1. Navigate to `http://localhost:5000`
 2. Click "Login" in the sidebar
-3. Enter your Bluesky handle and app password
+3. Enter your Bluesky handle and password.
+It will authenticate you against your PDS via Oauth.
 4. Start exploring your personalized Aurora Prism! ✨

 ## 🔧 Configuration